Tips for Moving in the Rain

-> Buy tarp covers.
-They are cheap and useful to cover your items as they are water resistant, lightweight, mildew-proof, and crack resistant and resist acids, alkalies, and salt.
+Buy tarp covers.
+They are cheap and practical to cover your items as they are water-resistant, lightweight, mildew-proof, crack-resistant, and resist acids, alkalies, and salt.

 For electronics, you can wrap them with mover’s wrap, then place them in boxes without forgetting to put a bold tag on the box – “FRAGILE”.

-To keep your mattress dry, use a mattress bag which has a zipper line.
+To keep your mattress dry, use a bag with a zipper line.

 And finally, don’t allow your things to stay outside on the ground where moisture will be able to seep in despite having wrapped your items to perfection.

-If you have rented a moving truck you want to be extra careful while driving it.
-Take things slow.
-Brake early, don’t drive in flooded areas and watch out for slippery grounds.
-Look for a different route and if you are caught up in extreme lighting and wind, you may just have to park in safety and wait until the weather calms down.
+Suppose you have rented a moving truck; you want to be extra careful while driving it.
+Take things slowly.
+Brake early, don’t drive in flooded areas, and watch out for slippery grounds.
+Look for a different route, and if you are caught up in harsh lighting and wind, you may have to park safely and wait until the weather calms down.

-You cannot control the weather but you don’t really have a choice when you badly need to move because you have agreements with so many stakeholders such as people coming to occupy your earlier home on that same day, you have to return the truck back and they do not have another date to propose you.
+You cannot control the weather, but you don’t have a choice when you badly need to move because you have agreements with so many stakeholders, such as people coming to occupy your earlier home on that same day, you have to return the truck, and they do not have another date to propose you.